mattpjohnson/typescript-library-boilerplate/README.md

   </a>
 </p>

-A boilerplate with some sane defaults for building Node projects with TypeScript.
+A boilerplate with some sane defaults for building Node.js projects with TypeScript.
 This boilerplate is primarily designed for projects that will be published on npm.

 > Note: This boilerplate does not come with a REST framework, ORM, etc.